vidister/gimp-web/content/tutorials/Tone_Mapping_Using_GIMP_Levels/index.md

 <p>This is a GIMP-specific tutorial.
 However, the same technique can be employed using the <a href="http://photoflowblog.blogspot.com/">PhotoFlow raw processor</a> and possibly other image editors that allow for 32-bit floating point processing using unbounded RGB channel values.
 The neat thing about using this technique in PhotoFlow is that PhotoFlow uses nodes, which allows for completely non-destructive editing of the inverted grayscale mask that's used to recover the highlight detail after applying positive exposure compensation to raise the tonality of the shadows and midtones (even if you close and reopen the image, if you save the image's PFI file).</p>

 <!-- END ARTICLE -->

+The original tutorial this was adapted from can be [found on Elle's site](http://ninedegreesbelow.com/photography/gimp-tone-map-with-levels.html).

 <small>
 <a href='http://creativecommons.org/licenses/by-sa/3.0/'>